muafalah/search-country/README.md

 - **Lucide React.**
 - **Country Flag Icons**

+---

-To view the demo website, you can go to this URL:
+To see the demo website, you can go to this URL:

 https://search-country-ifaamrillah.vercel.app